WeiShenL/G4T4-IS214/backend/kong/KONG_README.md

 ## Quick Start

-For a quick and easy setup, use the one-click setup script:
+For a quick and easy setup of Kong and other microservices together:

 ```bash
   cd backend